osandadeshan/webdriverio/docs/Docs.md

 npx docusaurus start
 ```

 This will set up everything needed to run the page on [`localhost:3000`](http://localhost:3000/).
 You can now modify the content of the [`/website/docs`](https://github.com/webdriverio/webdriverio/tree/main/website/docs) files as well as change styles and templates.
 The page will be automatically updated.
-If you add documentation in other places, you have to rerun the `npx runme run start` script to re-generate the docs.
+If you add documentation in other places, you have to rerun the `runme run start` script to re-generate the docs.

 ## Build Static Files